reactive-python/reactpy/docs/source/faq.rst

 Does IDOM transpile Python to Javascript?
 -----------------------------------------

-No. As in the answer to :ref:`Do UI components run server-side?`, IDOM runs almost everything server-side and in Python.
+No. As in the answer to :ref:`Do UI components run client-side?`, IDOM runs almost everything server-side and in Python.
 This was an explicit design choice to keep things simple and one which allows you to do everything you normally would in Python.